-• Punctuality.
+Punctuality.
 Students arrive on time to class, practicum, and other meetings and provide prompt notification of lateness.

-Students joining an online class log on early to ensure they have a connection and their equipment is working correctly.
+Students joining an online class log on early to ensure they have an internet connection and their equipment is working correctly.

 Minor violation.
-Example: Arriving late or not providing prompt notification Moderate to serious violation.
-Example: A pattern of arriving late or not providing prompt notification
+Example: Arriving late or not providing prompt notification.

+Moderate to serious violation.
+Example: A pattern of arriving late or not providing prompt notification.

-Dependability and integrity.
-Students complete on time all assignments and tasks for classes, group projects, practicum. and other departmental and University requirements; only request extensions when an event beyond their control affects their ability to complete assignments and tasks; and give credit to others for their work (viz., they do not plagiarize).
-In practicum, students collaborate with their practicum instructor to identify and complete tasks as planned and accurately represent the placement hours worked and tasks completed.
+• Dependability and integrity.
+Students complete on time all assignments and tasks for classes, group projects, practicum, and other departmental and University requirements; only request extensions when an event beyond their control affects their ability to complete assignments and tasks; and give credit to others for their work.
+In practicum, students collaborate with their practicum instructor to identify and complete tasks as planned and accurately represent the placement hours and tasks completed.